Any Mother's Son: Plot

-In 1992, Allen Schindler, a 22-year-old navy sailor is brutally beaten to death so bad that his body could be identified only by tattoos.
+In 1992, Allen Schindler, a 22-year-old navy sailor is brutally beaten to death so bad that his body could only be identified by the tattoos on his arms.
 The murder took place in a public restroom while Schindler was on leave in Sasebo, Japan.
 Schindler's mother Dorothy Hajdys, becomes distraught when the representatives of the Navy refuse to provide her with full details on her son's murder.
 However, a reporter from the Pacific Stars and Stripes informs Dorothy that her son was gay, which Hajdys didn't know, and that this might have been the reason he was killed.
 But if the Navy has anything to say about it, the entire matter will be swept under the rug.
 A deal has already been cut with an accomplice, who after a secret court-martial, received a four-month jail sentence, of which he served 78 days.
 Radicalized by the incident and its aftermath, Dorothy joins forces with a journalist to force the Navy to reveal the whole truth.